 Since our inception, we have incurred significant net losses and expect to continue to incur net losses for the foreseeable future.
-Since our inception, our operations have been financed primarily by net proceeds from our initial public offering in September 2021 and the sale of our redeemable convertible preferred stock in private placements, indebtedness and, to a lesser extent, product revenue from sales of our AquaBeam Robotic System and single-use disposable handpieces.
-As of December 31, 2022, we had \$221.9 million in cash and cash equivalents, and an accumulated deficit of \$348.7 million.
+Since our inception, our operations have been financed primarily by net proceeds from sales of our equity securities, indebtedness and, to a lesser extent, product revenue from sales of our AquaBeam Robotic System and single-use disposable handpieces.
+As of December 31, 2023, we had \$257.2 million in cash and cash equivalents, and an accumulated deficit of \$454.6 million.
 Based on our current operating plan, we currently believe that our cash and cash equivalents and anticipated revenue will be sufficient to meet our capital requirements and fund our operations through at least the next 12 months.
 However, we have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Changing circumstances could result in lower revenues or cause us to consume capital significantly faster than we currently anticipate, and we may need to raise capital sooner or in greater amounts than currently expected because of circumstances beyond our control.